SINGLE BATCH . ORGANIC . ECUADORIAN CACAO

 The Andean Chocolate Company announced today that they plan to launch a new line of premium cacao bars infused with the medicinal herbs, spices and fruits of the Amazon.
 Company owner Chris Werner recently met with Kichwa Indian botanists to learn about the native uses of the indigenous plants.
 For generations the Kichwa have relied upon the curative properties of their plants, and have integrated them into their daily diet.
 The health benefits are remarkable.
 Over the next year the company will introduce a series of new bars.
 The Andean Ginger & Sea Salt bar is expected to launch in February 2015.

-Palma Dorada farm owner Chris Werner accompanied farm manager Franklin Lucy and his team on a planting expedition to the old-growth sector of the farm.
+Palma Dorada farm owner Chris Werner accompanied farm manager Franklin Lucy and his team on a planning expedition to the old-growth sector of the farm.

 Phase two of the Andean Chocolate Co. expansion plan includes grafting seedlings onto the old growth cacao trees planted by the Shaman of Tuyano.
 In some cases these trees are 50 ft tall.
 The plan also includes interspersing new Arriba Nacional cacao seedlings amongst the old growth.